gobuffalo/buffalo/.github/CONTRIBUTING.md

 ## Thank You

-Once again, we want to take the chance to say thank you again for wanting to contribute to Buffalo.
+Once again, we want to take the chance to say thank you for wanting to contribute to Buffalo.
 This is a community project, and that means we **need** your help!
 Thank you so much.